peterpapadim/reelsquad/README.md

-The best way to look up any movie or TV show and create a queued list to share with friends
+"The best way to look up any movie or TV show and create a queued list to share with friends"

 Technologies used: